-The IP Law grants patent holders capacity to oppose exploitation of patented goods, such as importation (see 5.).
+The IP Law grants patent holders capacity to oppose exploitation of patented goods, such as importation (see Question 5).
 The linkage regulation prevents violation of patents by preventing approval of marketing authorisations for patented products.

 The linkage system contain a Bolar-type exemption.
 This allows generic companies to apply for marketing authorisations and use patented materials to meet the regulatory requirements, three years before the expiry of a patent covering chemicals and eight years before for biologics.